 Next we visit Auga Fish Market, yet another site for fresh seafood.
 Unlike the Nokkedon centre which is predominantly for dine-in customers and a smattering of home purchases, Auga Fish Market’s main deal is the selling of seafood, vegetables and all sorts of other produce for kitchen use.
 We were there from around 10 am or so when the market had truly woken up.
 Stalls were running and there were some customers and tourists milling around but it wasn’t terribly packed.

 Hell bent on sampling as many kaisendon in Aomori as possible, I sit down at a bar counter at one of the few dine-in stalls and order a maguro special rice bowl.
 It was fantastic, super fresh and each piece was worth savouring on its own.
 In terms of price point, it cost me 2700 yen which is almost the price of two bowls from Nokkedon centre.
-I was teasing for paying “Tokyo” prices and indeed this was definitely on the pricier end, considering the setting was just a stool at a stall in a fish market.
+I was teased at for paying “Tokyo” prices and indeed this was definitely on the pricier end, considering the setting was just a stool at a stall in a fish market.

 We come to the end of our Aomori journey back at Shin Aomori station, to catch our next shinkansen to Sendai.
 As a final departure meal we again grab a small kaisendon (a steal at only 600 yen) to go from one of the restaurants at the station, to take with us on the train.
 Aomori’s food scene really impressed me, and I know I’ve only just barely uncovered the tip of the iceberg!
 I’m definitely keen to come back but probably during a warmer climate.